abhi460729/abhi460729/README.md

 <h3 align="center"> Hi there!
 I'm Abhishek Verma :wave:</h3>
 <div align="center"> <img src="https://komarev.com/ghpvc/?username=abhi460729&style=flat-square&color=blue" alt=""/> </div>

 Welcome to my GitHub profile!
-I am a passionate data-driven software development engineer with a strong background in full stack development, data science and machine learning track.
+I am a passionate data-driven software development engineer with a strong background in full stack development, data science, machine learning and cloud computing track.
+Skilled in Java, Python, JavaScript, and SQL, with expertise in frameworks like SpringBoot, ReactJS and Kafka.
+Experienced in delivering scalable solutions and collaborating effectively with multidisciplinary teams.

+I am currently expanding my knowledge and staying at the forefront of emerging technologies and industry best practices.